jfecher/ante/README.md

 ## Features
 * Compile time execution by default, no more constexpr
-* Entire program dead code elimation as a result of compile time execution.
+* Entire program dead code elimation as a result of compile time execution
-* Systems language that feels like an interpreted language.
+* Systems language that feels like an interpreted language
+* Expression-based syntax, no statements
-* Support for imperative, functional, and object-oriented paradigms.
+* Support for imperative, functional, and object-oriented paradigms
 * Strongly typed with a detailed algebraic type system and type inferencing
 ```go
 var i = 55        ~create i, a mutable 32-bit integer